CS207-group2/cs207-FinalProject/docs/README.md

 It leverages autodiff to calculate the gradients and performs gradient descent.
 It can take in a custom loss function, regularizer, and/or optimizer.

 #### Implementation
+The optimizer object has 6 attributes:

+-lr (float), the learning rate for our algorithm.
+Default is 0.01.
+-loss (string or function), a string that indicates which of the pre-specified loss functions to use or a function representing the loss.
+Default is mse
+-optimizer (string), indicates which optimizer to use.
+Supported optimizers are 'gd' for gradient descent and 'sgd' for stochastic gradient descent.
+Default is set to 'gd'.
+-regularizer (string), indicates which regularizer to use.
+Supported regularizers are 'l1' for lasso and 'l2' for ridge (or None).
+Default is None.
+-lam (float), the regularization parameter value.
+Used if regularizer is not None -problem_type (string), 'regression' or 'classification', indicator whether it is a regression or classification problem.
+This is defaulted to 'regression'.

+The optimizer object creates a function out of X and Y where the coefficients are the variables.
+This function is then passed on to be used with the pyautodiff object to calculate the gradients wrt each beta and thus to perform optimization using a specified optimizer method.

 # External Dependencies
 - numpy